Temps and termites are on the rise. Schedule your free inspection today.

 • Strange movements of the head or neck

-If you are stung by a scorpion, it is best to try and seek medical attention.
-If you can give information about the scorpion or even bring it with you in a container of some kind (even if it's dead), the doctors can provide a more effective treatment.
+If you are stung by a scorpion, it is best to seek medical attention and monitor your symptoms.
+If you can give information about the scorpion or provide a picture, the doctors might be able to provide a more effective treatment.

 Arizona bark scorpion stings